Herders attack farmers in Central Darfur

-Farmers in the region of Jebel Marra are often attacked by militant herders who want to use their farms as pasture.
+Tensions over land and pastures have often caused clashes between farmers in the region of Jebel Marra and militant herders who want to use their farms as pasture.
 Displaced returning to their area of origin complain about new settlers who occupy their villages.

 The Unamid Joint Special Representative, Jeremiah Mamabolo, told a press briefing on the status of the Unamid drawdown and exit strategy in Khartoum yesterday morning that while security has improved in most parts of Darfur, the region still witnesses “fresh waves of displacement”.